BradDeveloper/Rblx-Sphere-Collisions/README.md

 # Rblx-Sphere-Collisions
-Handles the UpVector collisions for a sphere
+Handles collisions for a sphere

+##Notice: Only UpVector collisions are handled as that is the only thing I needed for a project!

+##Supported:
+-Part
+-Sphere
+-Cylinder
+-Wedge
+-CornerWedge

+##Not Supported
+-MeshParts
+-SpecialMeshes